apache/apisix/docs/en/latest/deployment-modes.md

 *Note*: Reloading and updating routing rules are all hot memory updates.
 There is no replacement of working processes, since it's a hot update.

-Since the current Admin API is based on the etcd configuration center solution, enable Admin API is not allowed when the Stand-alone mode is enabled.
+Since the current Admin API is based on the etcd configuration center solution, enable Admin API is not allowed when the Standalone mode is enabled.

 Standalone mode can only be enabled when we set the role of APISIX as data plane.
 We set `deployment.role` to `data_plane` and `deployment.role_data_plane.config_provider` to `yaml`.